onzfonz/comp227/src/content/7/en/part7c.md

 </Navbar>
 ```

-The resulting layout has a very clean and pleasing appearance:
+The resulting layout has a new appearance:

 ![browser tasks app bootstrap black navigation bar](../../images/7/10ea.png)

-If the viewport of the browser is narrowed, we notice that the menu "collapses" and it can be expanded by clicking the "hamburger" button:
+If the browser window is narrowed, notice how the menu "collapses" into the "hamburger" icon:

 ![browser tasks app with hamburger menu](../../images/7/11ea.png)

-Bootstrap and a large majority of existing UI frameworks produce [responsive](https://en.wikipedia.org/wiki/Responsive_web_design) designs,
+Bootstrap and a large majority of existing UI frameworks produce [**responsive designs**](https://en.wikipedia.org/wiki/Responsive_web_design),
 meaning that the resulting applications render well on a variety of different screen sizes.

 Chrome's developer tools make it possible to simulate using our application in the browser of different mobile clients: